Megakuul/Samba-Directory-Structure/README.md

 For this you will need a Windows Server >2019 (or Windows 11 Pro with RSAT tools installed) that has been joined to the created domain.

+#### Using RSAT Tools

+If your device has been joined to the domain, you will be able to use the RSAT Tools from Microsoft on the Domain in the same way you would use it on a Microsoft AD.

+You can even access the Samba-Directory with the Active-Directory Powershell Module.

 #### Manage Sambaconf from Registry